ropas/pytea/README.md

 * **potential unreachable path**: the analyzer found shape mismatch or API misuses, but there remains *path constraints*.
 In short, *Path constraints* are uncertain branch conditions with symbolic variables; that means the stopped path might be *unreachable* if some path constraints mutually contradicts.
 Those cases will be distinguished from *Offline analysis*.
 * **immediate failed path**: the analyzer founds errors, and stops its analysis immediately.

 *CAVEAT*: If the code contains PyTorch or other third-party APIs that we have not implemented, it will raise false alarms.
 But we also record each unimplemented API calls.
-Use `--log=2` option to see which unimplemented API call is performed.
+See `LOGS` section from result and search which unimplemented API call is performed.

 The final result of Offline analyzer is divided into sevral cases.